lmarthur/pytrajlib/README.md

 To generate a new ```trajectory.txt``` file, run the simulation with ```traj_output = 1``` in the relevant ```.toml``` file.

 ## TODO:
-- [X] Add AoA to the update_drag() function
-- [ ] Combine drag and lift functions
+- [ ] Determine the optimal values of the navigation gain and the gearing ratio
-- [ ] Improve initial AoA estimation routine
-- [ ] Check boost phase/burnout filtering
-- [ ] Use mean EG16 atmosphere for update_aimpoint() routine
-- [ ] Stop updating des_state after burnout
+- [ ] Plots: (Note that all of these should be done with the optimal nav gain and gearing)
-- [ ] Generate plots of miss distance vs response time
+    - [ ] Initial position error vs miss distance (or CEP)
-- [ ] Generate plot of miss distance vs gearing for a range of nav gains
+    - [ ] Initial velocity error vs miss distance (or CEP)
+    - [ ] Pitching mode excitation magnitude vs miss distance (Use a step function to model the pitching mode excitation and note that the expected excitation magnitude and duration is a function of velocity and altitude)
+    - [ ] Boundary layer excitation magnitude vs miss distance (Note that this is probably negligible, we may not even want to include a plot)
-- [ ] Rerun plots with multiple atmospheres
+    - [ ] Anomalous lift coefficient vs miss distance
-- [ ] Explore initial reentry velocity errors
+- [ ] Explore the relationship between reentry speed, reentry angle, and accuracy
-- [ ] Merge branches

 ## BUG REPORTS:
 None